1101-1/TRustyBox/README.md

 In our case  `<short_path>` is unique generated_path inserted in MongoDB and `<aes_key>` is generated <aes_key> by server, which is not stored it.

+If we use frontend part, you can see needed information in `Response Data` field.

 ### Conclusion
 With this project, you can easily create a secure file hosting service with `MongoDB` authentication and encrypted files.
 By following the steps outlined above, you can set up `MongoDB`, run the project, and start uploading files to your own secure file hosting service written on Axum.
+And if you want, you can also run frontend part =)